vlad-blana/foundry-anvil-lock-repro/README.md

 Indices 0..4 I didn't fully check but they should be status 1 txs and have no exec issues.

+Index 9 is the one that goes up to 14 GB of memory.
+My further tests revelead that it uses 13GB during tx execution, goes down as expected after, then it does so again during debug_traceTransaction

-The description might be confusing: all 9 of these inputs should trigger a debug_traceTransaction deadlock.
+The description might be confusing: all 10 of these inputs should trigger a debug_traceTransaction deadlock.

+Try any other valid block number (at least hours apart) for any of the example if for some reason they seem to work on your end.